ouravantgarde/red-rainbow/competitors.md

 A &nbsp;pit is %%pa**Ignorant**++%, and is unable to take damage as long as it has any status effect.
 They have an aura around them makes all actors take 20% more damage from all sources, and an additional 20% from debuffs.
 They are unaffected by debuffs, and any debuffs they have will instead be applied to anything in the aura. &nbsp;pits will gain a stack of %%db**Spur**++% for any actor in their radius, including other &nbsp;pits.
 Each **Spur** lasts ten seconds, but spurs will not count as a status effect unless they have been near an enemy in the last second.

-When a &nbsp;pit moves to an enemy, it will immediately %%at**Stare**++% at Avnlyla, manifesting white projectiles around itself for every **Spur** it has, each dealing 20 normal damage.
+When a &nbsp;pit moves to an enemy, it will immediately %%at**Stare**++% at Avnlyla, manifesting white projectiles around itself for every **Spur** it has, each dealing 20 normal damage and phasing through geometry.
 Once finished, it will cast each projectile consecutively at Avnlyla, teleporting to a new position around the enemy every time it fires.

 If two &nbsp;pits meet at the same enemy, they will %%at**Cry**++% for five seconds, arranging themselves next to each other above the enemy while looking at Avnlyla.
 When **Crying**, any projectile that enters their radius is absorbed and added to a circular ring forming above them.
 This ring projectile fires at Avnlyla with great speed and weakly homes in on her, passing through geometry and enemies and constantly attempting to fling back at her if it misses.
 The projectile explodes on impact, dealing normal damage that grows the longer the projectile exists.
 The minimum damage is 30, and it gains 5 damage for every second it exists.
 Its lifetime is a diminishing sum of every projectile absorbed, a minimum of 3 seconds, up to a maximum of 10.

 If three &nbsp;pits meet, they will %%at**Spasm**++%, moving close together in a triangle as their black tendrils merge.
 They will then continually move to whatever enemy is closest to Avnlyla.
-Only when near an enemy do they begin **Spasming**; For every **Spur** they have, one of their tendrils will rapidly grow outwards in great distance to attempt to consecutively slash at whatever is near by, each dealing 8 normal damage and applying a second of nearsight. **Spasming** &nbsp;pits are unkillable due to **Ignorance**, and instead will dissapear into bright light after 10 seconds.
+Only when near an enemy do they begin **Spasming**; For every **Spur** they have, one of their tendrils will grow outwards in great distance to attempt to consecutively slash at her, rapidly dealing 8 normal damage and applying a second of nearsight. **Spasming** &nbsp;pits are unkillable due to **Ignorance**, and instead will dissapear into bright light after 10 seconds.

 If four &nbsp;pits meet, they will metamorphose into a single Cherry.
 This Cherry is unkillable, and can not gain **distress** nor apply %%db**Inhibition**++%.